Configuration

 includes

 The path of the directory that Vento will use to look for includes templates.
+If you're using Vento in a browser, it must base URL to load the templates (using fetch):

 Filters